SWIMMING, NOT DROWNING?

 If I’m eligible to make a claim what happens next?

 Wherever you work across Australia, most unfair dismissal proceedings are commenced by filing a Form F2, Application for Unfair Dismissal Remedy with the Fair Work Commission.
 If appropriate, we will prepare this for you.
-It is important to note that for same public sector employees across Australia, an unfair dismissal application needs to be filed in the industrial relations commission in the State where you reside or perform the majority of your work
+It is important to note that for some public sector employees across Australia, an unfair dismissal application needs to be filed in the industrial relations commission in the State where you reside or perform the majority of your work

 Once we have established that you are eligible to commence an application the next step is to work on the strength of your claim.
 There are two important points to work on – they are: